Introduction

 PDL-010 provides an analysis of the challenges related to data storage and ledger operations when a single PDL node or several PDL nodes are offline, including procedures and architecture design to address these challenges.

-Recent work includes architectural support for non-repudiation of input and output data for a PDL, reputation management, methods for managed redactability of PDL data, identity and trust management as demonstrated in PDL-023.
+Recent work includes architectural support for non-repudiation of input and output data for a PDL, reputation management, methods for managed redactability of PDL data, identity, and trust management as demonstrated in PDL-023 and specified in PDL-018 (revised) on redaction and PDL-030 on identity.

-As wireless networks become an integral part of PDL implementations, PDL-020 and PDL-025 discuss and specify wireless consensus in critical Wireless IoT automation, and PDL-021 investigates 3GPP use cases.
+As wireless networks become an integral part of PDL implementations, PDL-020 and PDL-025 discuss and specify wireless consensus in critical Wireless IoT automation, and PDL-021 investigates 3GPP use cases and network specification in PDL-027.

 Some recent work is focused on the ICT and telecom carrier environment.
 That includes PDL-022 that discusses PDL in supply chain management, PDL-026 that discusses use of PDL for settlement of usage-based services and PDL-027 that discusses PDL Self Sovereign Identity for service providers.